What We’ll Cover:

 Reverse Engineer What’s Working on Other Channels

-Like the Gary Vee example above, many brands will benefit from bringing what’s working on these channels, especially Instagram, to their TikTok.
+Like the Gary Vee example above, many brands will benefit from bringing what’s working on these channels, especially Instagram, to TikTok.

 This is a good strategy to use when you’re first starting with TikTok to test the waters.
 From there, you can develop more specific strategies for the channel.